-In Search of Earth’s Secrets is a special project to bring the JOIDES Resolution (the JR) and its exciting science to communities around the country!
+In Search of Earth’s Secrets is a special project that brings the JOIDES Resolution and its exciting science to communities around the United States!

 In Search of Earth’s Secrets is a 5-year project designed to create exciting “pop-up” science events in the style of pop-up restaurants, stores and art fairs.
-Bringing high quality earth and ocean science content to rural communities and those with a high percentage of traditionally underserved populations will create a buzz about the intriguing discoveries done around the world’s oceans and create opportunities for further learning.
+Bringing high quality earth and ocean science content to rural and urban communities with traditionally underserved populations will create a buzz about the intriguing discoveries done around the world’s oceans and create opportunities for further learning.
 The project involves working with libraries, Girl Scouts and other youth organizations, program scientists, educators, and museums across the country.

-Exhibit renderings of Earth’s Secrets event.
-Exhibits are being designed in partnership with Luci Creative.
+Exhibit rendering of In Search of Earth’s Secrets event.
+Exhibits were designed in partnership with Luci Creative.

 For 2018, Earth’s Secrets is slated to visit these communities: